 In pre-exhaustion training, you are pre-fatiguing a muscle group using isolation or single-joint exercise first and then finishing with one or two compound or multiple-joint exercises.
 Using your upper body (shoulders) as an example, start by performing front or side deltoid raises and then finish with standing shoulder (military) presses.
 Using your chest as an example, begin with dumbbell flyes or cable crossovers and then finish with your heavy bench presses.
 Remember, in pre-exhaustion training, the isolation exercise you can perform before the compound exercise.

-Post-exhaustion training is the total opposite where you perform the more extensive, multi-joint exercise first then finish with the smaller, isolation exercise.
+Post-exhaustion training is the total opposite, where you perform the more extensive, multi-joint exercise first, then finish with the smaller, isolation exercise.
 You exhaust the muscle group first, then target and train the smaller, isolated muscles.
 Using the previous examples, start with your standing (military) shoulder presses, then finish with front and side deltoid raises.
 When working your chest, start with your heavy bench presses, then finish with your dumbbell flyes and cable crossovers.
-Check out: how to adapt your workout for joint soreness and injuries.